 The final convoy of 5,000 Vietnamese refugees sailed down the Mekong River from Phnom Penh on Thursday (August 13).

-The final convoy of 5,000 Vietnamese refugees sailed down the Mekong River from Phnom Penh on Thursday (August 13).
+Background: The final convoy of 5,000 Vietnamese refugees sailed down the Mekong River from Phnom Penh on Thursday (August 13).
 The operation brought the total of Vietnamese refugees ferried down river from Cambodian to 85,000.

 Cambodian Social Affairs Minister Phan Quang Dan, in charge of the Vietnamese exodus, handed out gifts of blankets, food and cloths to the embarking refugees -- many of whom have lost everything as a result of the anti-Vietnamese feeling in Cambodia.